eaconde/raffler/README.md

 ...The video didn't specify the method for the form.
 However when I tried the same code, it used `GET`.
 Simply adding the `method="post"` to the form should resolve the problem.

 **NOTE:** After submitting a new entry, the form will automatically `reset()` the content of the input.

+3. Backbone Scaffold
+...Generating a scaffold will already append the `model: Raffler.Models.Entry` to the **entry.js.coffee** file unlike in the video wherein it has to be manually added.